ryancalhoun/redis-hive/README.md

 While a sentinel cluster is an effective way to elect a new master in general, there are a few issues when deployed in Kubernetes.
 Namely, the sentinel cluster must retain its quorum when the redis master goes down in order to elect a new master; that same quorum must remain intact when the lost master is restarted so it can become a replica under the new.
-However, the fact that the sentinels are run in a sidecar container means that a pod restart will result in a redis and a sentinel at the same time.
+However, the fact that the sentinels are run in a sidecar container means that a pod restart will result in the loss of a redis node and a sentinel at the same time.
 This can cause the sentinel cluster to lose its own membership, and a redis cluster with two masters or no masters.
 This means the only safe way to restart or upgrade redis is to administratively scale the statefulset down to one first.
 A lost Kubernetes node can split the cluster.